Last updated on July 6th, 2022 at 12:15 pm

 AdSense offers 68% revenue to publishers who display content advertisements.
 However, publisher revenue share drops down to 51% if the ad platform is primarily used on the search platform.
 Google keeps the rest as an acknowledgment of the services rendered.

 Infolinks vs AdSense: Ad Quality

-Google AdSense delivers very high-quality ads of all its brand advertisers across all its publishing networks.
-This is a huge factor that makes it a hard to beat the network.
-AdSense has a number of ad formats like text ads, image-rich ads, matched content ads, video ads etc. The banner ads and video ads delivered by AdSense are particularly eye-catching.
+Google AdSense delivers very high-quality ads for all its brand advertisers across all its publishing networks.
+This is a huge factor that makes it hard to beat the network.
+AdSense has a number of ad formats like text ads, image-rich ads, matched content ads, in-article ads, etc.

 Infolinks vs AdSense: Publisher List